box-community/Box-AI-Workshop/ask-questions.md

 5. HAB-1-08
 ```

 Go ahead and execute the script `src/box_ai_ask_multi.py`.
-We've included a dew sample prompts, and you can also ask anything you want about the documents.
+We've included a few sample prompts, and you can also ask anything you want about the documents.

 ```
 Example prompts: